dentarg/auth0-blog/_posts/2018-03-01-vuejs-kanban-board-the-development-process.markdown

 We're going to come back here later and fill in some chrome to make it look a bit nicer.
 Right now, if we look at our application in the browser, we should just see a blank page.
 This is fine—we're going to start filling in some UI in just a moment.

-For now, we have a nice base to start created our Kanban board.
+For now, we have a nice base to start creating our Kanban board.

 ## Styling the Vue.js Kanban Board

 Let's get our header and base styles in place.
 For this app, we will use [Bootstrap v4](https://getbootstrap.com/) through one of the smart [Bootswatch themes](https://bootswatch.com).
-From there, we will chose the [Superhero](https://bootswatch.com/superhero/) them, but there are some other nice options available as well.
+From there, we will choose the [Superhero](https://bootswatch.com/superhero/) them, but there are some other nice options available as well.

 To insert it into our app, let's include the link from [BootstrapCDN](https://www.bootstrapcdn.com/bootswatch/) to the chosen theme and put that into the `index.html` file.